looptailG/musescore-31edo-tuner/README.md

 # 31EDO Tuner
-A 31EDO Tuner plugin for Musescore
+A  Musescore plugin for running scores to 31EDO.